fuhan666/excel-cli/README.md

 ## File Saving Logic

-Sheet-CLI uses a non-destructive approach to file saving:
+Excel-CLI uses a non-destructive approach to file saving:

 - When you save a file (using `:w`, `:wq`, or `:x`), the application checks if any changes have been made.
 - If no changes have been made, no new file is created, and a "No changes to save" message is displayed.